Panoramic view of the field at PNC Park in Pittsburgh, Pennsylvania, during a Pirates baseball game

 Built in the prime of retro-ballpark construction, the ballpark was designed to have an old-timey feel, appropriately enough for a franchise that is more than a century old.
 Exposed steel is just about everywhere you look, and PNC Park’s footprint is relatively small compared to its MLB peers, so even seating in the upper deck feels like it’s on top of the field.

-But there are other spots worth spending some time in.
-Similar to its neighbor Acrisure Stadium, there’s a large ramp turret near the left-field foul pole that Pirates fans use as standing-room viewing areas.
+Similar to its neighbor Acrisure Stadium, there’s a large ramp turret near the left-field foul pole that Pirates fans can use as standing-room viewing areas.

 Food and drink at PNC Park

-Pittsburgh’s distinctive cuisine is on full display at PNC Park, and it’s worth a stroll around the stadium concourses to see all your options before you get to your seating area.
+Pittsburgh’s distinctive cuisine is on display at PNC Park, and it’s worth a stroll around the stadium concourses to see all your options before you get to your seating area.

 PNC Park bag and food policy